 A vault is a named, managed collection of attachments that disallows changes when locked and carefully notifies “observers” whenever the vault is unlocked or locked.
-A vault is attached to a Part (and, optionally, a specific Revision) – that is, the user creates the vault on the Part pages.
-A vault may be referenced by an RFQ or Purchase to provide managed hand-off of data files to suppliers.
+A vault is attached to a Part (and, optionally, a specific Revision).
+That is, the user creates the vault on the Part pages.
+A vault may be referenced by an RFQ or Purchase to provide managed handoff of design assets to suppliers.

 The purpose of the vault is to provide a single container for multiple attachments and to reference that container when communicating with suppliers in the context of quotes and purchases.
 Aligni ensures that suppliers that are granted access to the vault are notified if the vault is unlocked and relocked.
 This can help reduce the likelihood that changes are miscommunicated with your supplier.
 Through logging facilities, you can also be confident that your supplier has downloaded the new contents and has the most recent vault package.